14Anthony/README/Anthony README.md

 THEN this is added to the section of the README entitled Questions,

 # Installation,Usage,License,Contributor,Tests,Questions

-# This project is use to develop a quick and professional

-readme for those who would like to know, using the command line as an

-interface for the program initializations.
+# USAGE:

+This is a tool to be able to create a readme at any point throughout a project.

+Many it is easier they say to be taught how things work.
+It is much better than being

+told to just go google it.  what happens if google breaks, well here is a readme. that

+give instructions.  and hopefully teaches.

-# LICENSE MIT
+# LICENESES : MIT

 # @bigchsta62

 # true

-# Questions, belcastt@live.com, @14Anthony
+# QUESTIONS:    Belcastt@live.com, @14Anthony